Video: Homeowner exchanges gunfire with intruders in California

-LOS ANGELES (KTLA) — A Los Angeles homeowner exchanged gunfire with a pair of intruders in an incident caught on video Saturday evening.
+LOS ANGELES, Calif.
+(KTLA) — A Los Angeles homeowner exchanged gunfire with a pair of intruders in an incident caught on video Saturday evening.

 The homeowner, who did not want his identity released, said he pulled into his gated driveway and was walking to the front door when the masked suspects jumped over a wall.